Inside the Lithuanian Nuclear Town Featured in 'Chernobyl'

 The crisis was compounded by the language barrier.
 “To be Lithuanian you need to speak the language,” says documentary producer Cullinane.
 Many people from Visaginas’ older generation can’t speak Lithuanian and that “doesn’t go over so well” in modern Lithuania, Cullinane adds.

 “Life in Visaginas was like a bubble and when it burst, the town began searching for its identity.
-This is something that is probably happening in many former Soviet republics—not just in Visaginas,” says Cernovite, the Butterfly City director.
+This is something that is probably happening in many former Soviet republics—not just in Visaginas,” says Cernovaite, the Butterfly City director.
 Under Soviet rule, Moscow’s policies of Russification — the spreading of Russian culture and language throughout the republics — sought to control a diverse population by suppressing ethnic national identities.
 The strength of national identity varied across Soviet states.
-But in Lithuania and their Baltic neighbours Latvia and Estonia — the last states to join the USSR and the first to leave — it was strong.
+But in Lithuania and their Baltic neighbors Latvia and Estonia — the last states to join the USSR and the first to leave — it was strong.

 Many residents of Visaginas have said they’re disappointed with how the Lithuanian media tends to portray the town.
 When Russian President Vladimir Putin annexed the Ukrainian peninsula of Crimea in 2014, under a pretext of safeguarding Russians and Russian speakers, several Lithuanian outlets grew suspicious of Visaginas.
 In March 2016, a major news platform in the Baltics described Visaginas as a threat to Lithuania’s security.
 The headline claimed that the homeland security department had found an active “death battalion” in Visaginas, which turned out to be teenagers playing with air guns and wearing old Soviet military uniforms that belonged to their grandparents.